XOR-LIFE/node-production/README.md

 **Second Server Block:**

-This will redirect all requests to your subdomain `www` and your `VPS-IP-Address` to your domain name without `www`.
+`return 301` - This will redirect all requests to your subdomain `www` and your `VPS-IP-Address` to your domain name without `www`.

+`$request_uri` - This is responsible to redirect the path and parameters along with the domain.

 <br>